 Generally, the model's business-as-usual (BAU) case is likely to be closest to the conditions under which the various policies were analyzed in the original studies used as input data for the EPS.
 Therefore, the uncertainty of policy effects is likely smallest when few policies are used and enabled policies are set at low values.
 Uncertainty increases as the policy package includes a greater number of policies and the settings of those policies become more extreme.

 Almost all of the input data used in the EPS lack numerical uncertainty bounds.
 Even if such bounds had been available, it would have been difficult to carry them through the complex model calculations to establish uncertainty bounds on the final result.

 As an alternative, the Policy Solutions model supports Monte Carlo analysis, which can highlight the sensitivity of the model results to changes in any particular input or set of inputs.
-A user who lacks confidence in a particular value may run a Monte Carlo simulation, varying the suspect value within the range that he/she believes is reasonable, to obtain a probability distribution for those outputs in which he/she is interested.
+A user who lacks confidence in a particular value may run a Monte Carlo simulation, varying the suspect value within the range that they believe is reasonable, to obtain a probability distribution for those outputs in which they are interested.

 EPS Policies Imply Actions, Not Targets

 The EPS generally contains policy levers that imply specific actions, such as applying a tax to carbon emissions, setting a fuel economy standard for trucks, retiring industrial facilities early, afforesting or reforesting a specific amount of land, and so forth.
 However, some things that are "policies" in the real world do not imply specific actions, but rather, set a target to be met via unknown actions.
 For example, a carbon cap (as in a cap-and-trade system) specifies a total allowable quantity of emissions but does not specify which actions will be undertaken to meet that target.